-"Freeze Frame” is a mystery viewed through Big Brother surveillance technology and executed in the style of early David Fincher.
-Story of an unjustly accused murder suspect who videotapes himself around the clock to establish an alibi may be too one-note for commercial impact.
-But it signals a talented newcomer in writer-director John Simpson and boasts a gripping performance from Brit comedian Lee Evans.
+An uncompromisingly dark psycho-thriller that revels in its gritty textures and paranoid atmosphere, “Freeze Frame” is a hard-edged mystery viewed through creepy Big Brother surveillance technology and executed in the style of early David Fincher.
+Story of an unjustly accused murder suspect who videotapes himself around the clock to establish a permanent alibi may be too oppressively one-note for wide commercial impact.
+But it signals a talented newcomer in writer-director John Simpson and boasts a gripping central performance from popular British comedian Lee Evans.

 Sean Veil (Evans) was pushed to the edge after his arrest, trial by tabloid and near conviction for the triple homicide of a mother and her twin daughters in 1993.
 As the 10th anniversary of the still-unsolved crime approaches, Sean’s mental stability is compromised even further.